Samantha Shelton: Music career

 From 2001 to 2005, Shelton performed in the jazz cabaret act If All the Stars Were Pretty Babies with fellow actress Zooey Deschanel.

 Shelton has released three EPs: Are You Kidding Around?, Cranky Moon and Sea Legs.

 Personal life

 She is the sister of actress Marley Shelton.
-She is married to writer Steven Davis and has a son, Lazlo and a daughter, Poppy.
+She is married to writer Steven Davis and has a son and a daughter.